 Medical treatments like chemotherapy disrupt a number of normal body functions.
 Taste is commonly affected by chemotherapy, and while every person reacts to chemo differently, if you’re undergoing chemo treatment and tasting sweetness from your water, it could be that.

-How Can I Remove the Sweet Taste from Water?
+How Can I Remove the Sweet Taste From Water?

-If you do all those things and you’re still having issues with the taste of water, it’s a good idea to consult a doctor to rule out any underlying serious health issues.
+If you do all those things and you’re still having issues with the taste of water, consult a doctor to rule out any serious health issues.